mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 to the focused spot, and `Shift ⇟` does  the converse backward in time.

 ![](../imgs/Mastodon_SelectionBox1.png){width="45%"}

 ![](../imgs/Mastodon_SelectionBox2.png){width="45%"}

 The selection is shown in BDV views as red or magenta spots and links by default.
 In BDV views you can only edit the selection via `Shift click`.
 The interaction with the focus also work as described above.
-These default key-bindings are recapitulated in the table tab:MastodonSelectionKeys XXXX.
+These default key-bindings are recapitulated in the [table of shortcuts for the selection actions](table_mastodon_selection_keys.md).

 ## Editing spots and links with the selection.

 The selection actions are all applied in bulk.
 You can delete all the spots and the links currently in the selection with `Shift ⌫`.
 If your selection includes spots that are not linked, pressing will `Shift K` link them sequentially.
 If the selection contains more than one spot per frame, only one of them, picked randomly, will be linked.

 ## Manually adding spots and linking them.